401-402-point72/test_repo/readme.md

 Easily open bashrc using `vim ~/.bashrc`.

 There are other ways to get a similar effect but this way is pretty straightforward and works with bash shell.

+I also really like git graph visualizers as they help explain how the repo looks.
+The one I use the most is [here](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph).

 ## Aliases
 The `/aliases` folder has some useful git and rust aliases that I use that I think everyone might find helpful.